Moving to Spain from the UK: Complete 2026 Guide

 Beckham Law deadline: You must apply for the Beckham Law within six months of registering with Spanish Social Security.
 Missing this window permanently forfeits the benefit.
 Agrin UK advises all eligible clients on this as standard.

-What to Do After You Arrive in Spain
+What to Do After You Move to Spain from the UK

 Receiving your visa is the beginning, not the end.
 Within the first weeks of arrival, you must complete several administrative steps under strict deadlines.
 Our post-arrival support service guides you through all of them: